Stephen Williams (minister): Education

 Williams was educated in the typical manner of children in Deerfield.
 His father, Rev. John Williams, also taught Stephen to read the Bible and the books contained in his library.
 Following his release from captivity, Williams resumed his formal education, and in 1709, was admitted as an undergraduate to Harvard College at the age of sixteen.
 In a small freshman class of six students, Williams studied a typical curriculum of Greek, Hebrew, logic, ethics, politics, arithmetic, geometry, astronomy, declamation, and divinity.
 At Harvard, he received scholarships allotted to needy students, and he received help from his great uncle, Cotton Mather, who shared divinity books from his extensive library collection.
 Following his graduation from Harvard, Williams settled in Hadley, Massachusetts, where “he taught school for sixteen months.”
-Later in life, he received an honorary Doctor of Divinity from Yale College 1741, and also from Dartmouth College in 1773.
+Later in life, he received an honorary Doctor of Divinity from Yale College in 1741, and also from Dartmouth College in 1773.

-In 1713, the town of Longmeadow, had been granted precinct status and separated physically and politically from Springfield.
-In addition, by the spring of 1714, Longmeadow had a population of nearly forty families and petitioned the General Court for the establishment of a meetinghouse.
-Williams was ordained on October 17, 1716 and began a ministerial career which would last sixty-six years.
-(He kept a well-chronicled, diary, which was later transcribed in a grant under the auspices of the Works Progress Administration in 1938).
+In 1713, the town of Longmeadow, Massachusetts, had been granted precinct status and separated physically and politically from Springfield, Massachusetts.
+In addition, by the spring of 1714, Longmeadow had a population of nearly 40 families and petitioned the Massachusetts General Court for the establishment of a meetinghouse.
+Williams was ordained on October 17, 1716, and began a ministerial career which lasted 66 years.
+He kept a well-chronicled, diary, which was later transcribed in a grant under the auspices of the Works Progress Administration (WPA) in 1938.

 Marriage and family

-Stephen Williams married Abigail Davenport of Stamford, Ct. on July 3rd, 1718.
-They would have six sons and two daughters, namely John, Stephen, Eunice, Warham, Samuel, Davenport, Martha, and Nathan.
-Abigail died on August 26th, 1766.
-Stephen married a second time, on September 6th, 1767 to Sarah Burt—a widow of Deacon Nathaniel Burt and daughter of David Chapin of Chicopee.
+Stephen Williams married Abigail Davenport of Stamford, Connecticut, on July 3, 1718.
+They had six sons and two daughters, namely John, Stephen, Eunice, Warham, Samuel, Davenport, Martha, and Nathan.
+Abigail died on August 26, 1766.
+Stephen married a second time, on September 6, 1767, to Sarah Burt, a widow of Deacon Nathaniel Burt and daughter of David Chapin of Chicopee, Massachusetts.